learn-co-curriculum/dsc-logistic-regression-in-scikit-learn-lab/README.md

 ## Objectives
 You will be able to:

-* Implement logistic regression in sci-kit learn
+* Implement logistic regression in scikit-learn
 * Form conclusions about the performance of a model